jonesesy1955/cloud-project-notes/README.md

 # cloud-project-notes
-These are my notes learning AWS for projects
+These are my notes building with AWS resources

+## hosting a personal website using CloudFront

 ## creating a ec2 instances using terraform